facebookresearch/MMRB2/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📧 Contact

-For questions or issues, please open a GitHub issue or contact the maintainers.
+For questions or issues, please open a GitHub issue.

+## Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating in our community.